-to file in a timely manner notice of any failure by the Authority to comply with
+(3) to file in a timely manner notice of any failure by the Authority to comply with clause (1) above.

-The provisions of the Authority Undertaking inure solely to the benefit of the beneficial owners from time to time of the Series 2018A Bonds who will be third-party beneficiaries of the Authority Undertaking.
+The provisions of the Authority Undertaking inure solely to the benefit of the beneficial owners from time to time of the Series 2020B Bonds who will be third-party beneficiaries of the Authority Undertaking.

-With respect to event (d) and (e), the Authority does not undertake to provide any notice with respect to credit enhancement added after the primary offering of the Bonds, unless the Authority applies for or participates in obtaining the enhancement.
+With respect to event (d) and (e) listed above, the Authority does not undertake to provide any notice with respect to credit enhancement added after the primary offering of the Bonds, unless the Authority applies for or participates in obtaining the enhancement.

-With respect to event (f) and the tax status of the Bonds, see TAX MATTERS.
+With respect to event (f) listed above, and the tax status of the Bonds, see TAX MATTERS.

-With respect to event (h), the Authority does not undertake to provide notice of a mandatory scheduled redemption not otherwise contingent upon the occurrence of an event if (i) the terms, dates and amounts of redemption are set forth in detail in this Official Statement under Redemption under DESCRIPTION OF THE SERIES 2018A BONDS - Redemption above, (ii) the only open issue is which Series 2018A Bonds will be redeemed in the case of a partial redemption, (iii) notice of redemption is given to the Beneficial Owners as required under the terms of the Series 2018A Bonds, (iv) public notice of the redemption is given pursuant to the Release Number 34-23856 of the SEC under the 1934 Act, even if the originally scheduled amounts are reduced by prior optional redemptions or bond purchases.
+With respect to event (h) listed above, the Authority does not undertake to provide notice of a mandatory scheduled redemption not otherwise contingent upon the occurrence of an event if (i) the terms, dates and amounts of redemption are set forth in detail in this Official Statement under Redemption under DESCRIPTION OF THE SERIES 2020B BONDS - Redemption above, (ii) the only open issue is which Series 2020B Bonds will be redeemed in the case of a partial redemption, (iii) notice of redemption is given to the Beneficial Owners as required under the terms of the Series 2020B Bonds, (iv) public notice of the redemption is given pursuant to the Release Number 34-23856 of the SEC under the 1934 Act, even if the originally scheduled amounts are reduced by prior optional redemptions or bond purchases.